How Many Members Sit On a Court-Martial Panel?

 For the last type of court-martial, a summary court-martial (which is not a federal conviction), it looks more like and acts more like non-judicial punishment, or Article 15, captain’s mast.
 In that case, a summary court-martial is presided over not by military judge, but only one officer member, and that person is known as the summary court-martial officer.
 That person will rule upon evidentiary objections and motions that you make, will also decide if they find you guilty beyond a reasonable doubt, and will be your sentencing authority as well.

 For questions about courts-martial, contact the Law Office of Jocelyn C. Stewart at 1-888-252-0927.

-You Might Also Like These Articles It was not so long ago that I came across a copy of the commencement speech I gave in 2000… The most notable consequence to a Letter of Reprimand or a General Officer Memorandum of Reprimand is going to be…
+You Might Also Like These Articles It was not so long ago that I came across a copy of the commencement speech I gave in 2000… The notion of well-rounded judge advocates combined with recruiting counsel that lack interest or experience in criminal law and revisions…

 It was not so long ago that I came across a copy of the commencement speech I gave in 2000…Read More